You ever have a kitchen idea that sounds kinda bonkers but then somehow turns out genius?

 In a small bowl, mix custard powder with a little cold milk to make a smooth paste.

-Heat remaining milk and sugar in a pan.
+Heat remaining milk and sugar.
 When it’s hot but not boiling, stir in the custard paste.
-Keep whisking till it thickens and coats the back of a spoon.
+Keep whisking till it thickens.

 Let cool completely—custard will thicken more as it chills.